febriinanda/nodeapp/README.md

-# MySQL integated NodeJS Apps
+# MySQL integrated NodeJS Apps

 run "cd nodeapp && npm install" to install all dependencies. run "npm start" to start the server.